billsix/cprogrammingbook/doc/02-Variables.rst

 the expression.
 These are generally known as ‘side effects’.
 C makes almost no promise that side effects will occur in a predictable order within a single expression.
-(The discussion of ‘sequence points’ in Chapter 8 will be of interest if you care about this.)
+(The discussion of ‘sequence points’ in :ref:`specialized` will be of interest if you care about this.)

 Constants
 ---------